North Pacific right whale: Bering Sea and North East Pacific

 Most recent sightings and acoustic records of right whales in the eastern part of their range have come from a relatively small area in the southeastern Bering Sea.
-Most of these records are within, or near, the U.S. designated Critical Habitat for the North Pacific Right whale.
-A much smaller number of sightings has come from the Gulf of Alaska and the coasts of British Columbia and further south.
-The very small number of North Pacific right whale calls detected during the NMFS acoustic research—hundreds per year contrast with the vastly greater number (hundreds of thousands) of bowhead whale calls during migration in the western Arctic and blue whale calls off California—further reinforces the conclusion that the population size of North Pacific right whales in the Bering Sea is very small.
+Most of these records are within, or near, the U.S.-designated Critical Habitat for the North Pacific Right whale.
+A much smaller number of sightings have come from the Gulf of Alaska and the coasts of British Columbia and further south.
+The very small number of North Pacific right whale calls detected during the NMFS acoustic research—hundreds per year-contrasts with the vastly greater number (hundreds of thousands) of bowhead whale calls during migration in the western Arctic and blue whale calls off California—further reinforces the conclusion that the population size of North Pacific right whales in the Bering Sea is very small.

-A 2015 review of the status of all the baleen whales concluded that genetic and photo-ID mark-recapture analyses each suggest there are only about 30 animals left in the eastern subpopulation, mainly observed in the southeastern Bering Sea and with a male bias to the population.
+A 2015 review of the status of all baleen whales concluded that genetic and photo-ID mark-recapture analyses each suggest there are only about 30 animals left in the eastern subpopulation, mainly observed in the southeastern Bering Sea, with a male bias.
 The 2015 reviewers had found no new information that increased the population estimate above that made in 2010 when National Marine Fisheries Service scientists estimated that the population of North Pacific right whales that summer in the southeastern Bering Sea was about 30 animals.

 Prior estimates of larger current right whale population numbers in the eastern North Pacific were highly speculative.
 A comprehensive review of sighting data and population estimates in 2001 concluded that "none of the published estimates of abundance relating to North Pacific right whales can be regarded as reliable ... [most] estimates appear to be little more than conjecture ... [and] no quantitative data exist to confirm any of these estimates."

 The 2010 article was the first to present an objective quantitative rationale for its low estimates.
-The scientists' mark-recapture photographic studies suggested a population of 31 whales (95% confidence level = 23–54); and their genotyping study suggested a population of 28 whales (95% confidence level = 24–42).
-The scientists estimated the population contains eight females (95% confidence level = 7–18) and 20 males (95% confidence level = 17–37).
+The scientists' mark-recapture photographic studies suggested a population of 31 whales (95% confidence level = 23–54), and their genotyping study suggested a population of 28 whales (95% confidence level = 24–42).
+The scientists estimated that the population contains 8 females (95% confidence interval: 7–18) and 20 males (95% confidence interval: 17–37).
 They concluded that "Although these estimates may relate to a Bering Sea subpopulation, other data suggest that the total eastern North Pacific population is unlikely to be much larger.
 In 2004, at least two calves were seen.

 In the Gulf of Alaska, there have been opportunistic sightings (1998, 2004) and acoustic records (2000) of individual right whales near Kodiak Island.

 Additionally, there have been two sightings of individual right whales off British Columbia in 2013.
 A third sighting was recorded in 2018.